20th Century is the Era of Solar Energy

 India’s Goal For Solar Energy

 India’s solar-power-producing states are expected to play a key role in the country’s goal of 450 gigawatts of renewable energy by 2030.
 When India’s National Solar Mission was initiated in 2010, only 10 megawatts (MW) of solar power had been generated on the grid.
 The target was set to 20GW by 2020.
-However, due to increased potential of the solar power sector in the following years, a new goal to reach 100GW of solar energy by 2022 was set.
+However, due to the increased potential of the solar power sector in the following years, a new goal to reach 100GW of solar energy by 2022 was set.

 Sunlight is Unlimited